Daniel Boone

-Created by Jean C. Havez, Joe Mitchell & Clyde Bruckman Okay, the silent film classic isn't really a private detective film, not really.
-But it's private eye adjacent, and it's something of a classic, regardless--you won't regret checking out this little bit of surrealistic slapstick.
-The great Buster Keaton plays a lowly film projectionist (and janitor) who only … Continue reading The Projectionist (Sherlock Jr.)
+Created by Jean C. Havez, Joe Mitchell & Clyde Bruckman Okay, this silent film classic isn't really a private detective film, not really.
+But 1924's Sherlock Junior, Jr. is private eye adjacent, and you just gotta see it, regardless--you won't regret checking out this little bit of surrealistic slapstick.
+The great Buster Keaton plays a lowly film projectionist … Continue reading The Projectionist (Sherlock Jr.)

 Ralph Henderson